skg17/calendar-display/README.md

     Simply drag and drop the repo folder, including `credentials.json` and `token.json`, into the AppData directory of your server.
 2. **Create and run the Docker container:**
     From the CasaOS terminal, follow Steps 1-2 of the Docker Setup section.

+## Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.